 “For now, we’re piloting e-SIM on the newest Pixel devices with Project Fi.
 We look forward to sharing what we learn and working together with industry partners to encourage more widespread adoption,” commented Joy Xi, product manager of Project Fi, hinting a SIM card-less future for years to come.

 That goes without saying that travel SIMs will soon disappear from the market.
 With this in mind, let’s envision mobile connections in the future.

-When the extinction of SIM hardware and the dawn of VoIP apps come together, there is no doubt: Data is the main focus of all communications in the future.
+When the extinction of SIM hardware and the dawn of VoIP apps come together, there is no doubt that Data is the main focus of all communications in the future.

 Mobile service operators and data service providers will be competing in the same playing field, with price and functionality as the main focus.
 People will be purchasing data plans similar to how they will buy groceries in a supermarket.

-With the microchip embedded, travellers can use the Flexiroam X app to browse through various data plans.
-Currently, these data plans cover up to 130 countries all around the world.
+With the microchip embedded, travellers can use the FLEXIROAM X App to browse through various data plans.
+Currently, these data plans cover more than 150 countries all around the world.